Columbia Gas of Ohio Standard Choice Offer

-Beginning April 1, 2013 through March 31, 2014, the retail price adjustment will be set at $1.29 per thousand cubic feet (Mcf).
+Beginning April 1, 2014 through March 31, 2015, the retail price adjustment is $0.14 per hundred cubic feet (ccf).
 Customers can take that price and add to it the NYMEX month-end settlement price to get a preview of the following month’s SSO rate.

 Does this change the tax rate?

 Yes.
 Since SCO customers will be purchasing natural gas directly from a retail supplier rather than their utility company, state tax law requires that they pay their county sales tax on their natural gas purchased.
 Like choice customers already do, SCO customers will be charged sales tax at the prevailing rate in their county.